clutterjoe/colorinterpolator/README.md

+## Color Interpolator

-Pass an array of hexidecimal RGB color values to the object, and the object will use those colors as goalposts and return an array of interpolated colors.
+Pass an array of hexidecimal RGB color values to the ColorInterpolator, and it will use those colors as goalposts and return an array of interpolated colors between them.

-ci = new ColorInterpolator(['f00', '0f0', '000', 'ff0']);
+ci = new ColorInterpolator(['#f00', '#ccdd43', 0f0', '000', '#ff0']);

 colors = ci.interpolate(20);